tiagojsrios/AZ-204-Developing-Solutions-for-Microsoft-Azure/Virtual Machine/README.md

 ## Storage for the VM

 Best practice is that all Azure virtual machines will have at least two virtual hard disks (VHDs).
 The first disk stores the operating system, and the second is used as temporary storage.
 Also, separating out the data to different VHDs allows you to manage the security, reliability, and performance of the disk independently.

+- **The operating system disk:** This is your primary drive, and it has a maximum capacity of 2048 GB.
+It will be labeled as /dev/sda by default.

+- **A temporary disk:** This provides temporary storage for the OS or any apps.
+On Linux virtual machines, the disk is /dev/sdb and is formatted and mounted to /mnt by the Azure Linux Agent.
+It is sized based on the VM size and is used to store the swap file.

 The data for each VHD is held in Azure Storage as page blobs, which allows Azure to allocate space only for the storage you use.